 Bangkok is one of the largest cities in Southeast Asia with a sprawling urban area that encompasses a vast population and that spreads out over a seemingly impossible land mass.
-48 hours in Bangkok might not seem like such a long time to experience the Thai capital, given its extent and the number of different tourist attractions waiting to be discovered but 48 hours in Bangkok can make for the perfect stopover in the city.
+48 hours in Bangkok might not seem like such a long time to discover Bangkok, given its extent and the number of different tourist attractions waiting to be discovered but 48 hours in Bangkok can make for the perfect stopover in the city.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Whether you are planning on a quick getaway weekend in Bangkok or just a short stopover in the city on the way to your final destination, there’s a lot to do and a lot to experience in Bangkok in 48 hours.
 Check out our below 2 days in Bangkok guide:

 Start your first full day in Bangkok with an early start and a lovely stroll through the beautiful, green Lumphini Park.
 Enjoy the crisp outdoor air before the heat of the day begins to set in.
 This is one of the city’s favourite outdoor spaces with a broad lake and many walking trails to discover.

 When things to start to heat up, head on next to the Bangkok National Museum, where you can learn more about the unique and enthralling history of the capital of the Thai nation.